RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. There is still one problem.
 While the first message is a user-defined message our program is sending, the second one is a System generated one.
 What the second message means is that we have been granted access to the connect to the Key vault, but we have not been granted access to view the secret inside the vault.
 Let's set one final setting to fix this issue.

-## Granting our web application an access policy to the Key Vault secrets
+### Task 10: Granting our web application an access policy to the Key Vault secrets

 The original goal of this lab was to prevent our Azure Cosmos DB Accounts from being hard-coded in our applications.
 But, we did hard coded our **Secret Identifier** URL which anybody can see.
 So how can we secure our credentials?
 The good news is that the Secret Identifier by itself is useless.
 The **Secret Identifier** only gets you to the Azure Key vault door, but the vault will decide who comes in and who stays at the door.
 What this means is that we'll need to create a Key Vault access policy for our application so it can see the secrets in that vault.
 Let's take a look at that solution.